EdwardYe2024/EdwardYe2024.github.io/_posts/2019-08-13-What is the meaning of the p value in the statistical hypothesis test.md

 You look nervous, and do not let me check, then we put forward a compromise plan, throw a few coins to see if the result is fair.

-Throwed a total of twice, all 'head' face up.
+Thrown a total of twice, all 'head' face up.
 Although the probability is 0.5*0.5 = 0.25, but it is normal.
 So we continue to throw the coin.

 I throw it a total of four times, and all of them are 'head' facing up.
 The probability is 0.5^4 = 0.0625.
 I feel a bit abnormal, but what if it is luck?
 Continue to throw.